devalc/Sorption/README.md

 ## How to Install

-Currently the package is available only through devtools.
+Currently, the package is available only through devtools.

 Install devtools by running following command in your R console: